Stanford Summer Session is a great place to work – and a convenient way to finance your studies.

 Summer Tutor Program Coordinator

-The Program Coordinator supports the administration of the development of the Summer Tutor Program (STP) by supporting the undergraduate curriculum in the Summer Quarter.
-The Program Coordinator works with the other members of the STP leadership team to ensure the academic needs of the Stanford summer population are met.
-The Program Coordinator must be an exceptional administrator, ready to support the academic success of nearly 1,500 students.
+The Program Coordinator provides administrative and program support to SARC leadership and staff.
+S/he is supervised by the SARC Tutor Manager and works with the other members of the SARC team to ensure that the academic needs of the Stanford summer population are met.
+This person must be detail-oriented and comfortable organizing information, data, and schedules.
+The Program Coordinator must be an exceptional administrator, ready to support the academic success of nearly 1500 students.
+For more information, please see the Program Coordinator job description.

 Individual departments hire their own teaching staff for Summer Quarter.
 If you are a talented professor interested in developing and producing an innovative course, please contact the academic department in which you are interested in teaching.